MySQL provides an authentication plugin that implements SHA-256 hashing for user account passwords.

 cannot be sent without being exposed as cleartext.

-As mentioned previously, RSA password encryption is available only if MySQL was built using OpenSSL.
-The implication for MySQL distributions built using yaSSL is that SHA-256 passwords can be used only when clients access the server using an SSL connection.
-For information about connecting to the server using SSL, see Section 6.3.11, “Using SSL for Secure Connections”.
+As mentioned previously, RSA password encryption is available only if MySQL was compiled using OpenSSL.
+The implication for MySQL distributions compiled using yaSSL is that SHA-256 passwords can be used only when clients use SSL to access the server.
+See Section 188.8.131.52, “Configuring MySQL to Use SSL Connections”.

 Restart the server, then connect to it and check the